Color Out of Space (film): Plot

 Lavinia and Benny attempt to leave the farm on horseback, but the horse flees.
 Benny then insists that he hears the family's dog inside the well, but upon climbing in, he is assimilated by the Color.
 Nathan, now fully deranged from the Color, locks Lavinia in the attic with Theresa and Jack, who have turned monstrous, attacking her.
 Ward and the sheriff return to the farm after a nearby resident discovers a fused mass of animals, and arrive just in time to break into the attic to save Lavinia.
 Nathan shoots and kills the monster, no longer viewing them as his family.

 Ward rushes Lavinia outside as the Color emerges from the well, and Nathan attempts to shoot it.
 The sheriff mistakenly believes Nathan is aiming at Ward, and shoots him.
 Lavinia insists on staying with the dying Nathan, so Ward and the sheriff leave to rescue the neighbor Ezra.
-At Ezra's cabin, the pair find Ezra's desiccated corpse and Ezra's voice coming from an audio recorder, claiming that the Color is attempting to remake its environment into something familiar to it.
+At Ezra's cabin, the pair find Ezra's desiccated corpse and Ezra's voice coming from an audio recorder, postulating that the Color is draining the life out of everything around it and attempting to xenoform its environment.
 Ward and the sheriff flee a burst of the Color, but a mutated tree catches and kills the sheriff outside the cabin.

 Ward returns to rescue Lavinia, but finds her fully possessed by the Color, which explodes out of the well and forms a funnel into the sky.
-Ward is shown a vision of where the Color hails from, a psychedelic exoplanet inhabited by tentacled alien entities, before Lavinia disintegrates.
+Ward is shown a vision of where the Color hails from, a psychedelic exoplanet inhabited by tentacled alien entities, before Lavinia disintegrates, becoming part of the funnel.
 As space and time begin to unravel, Ward enters the farmhouse and is pursued by a murderous apparition of Nathan.
 He hides in the wine cellar as the Color's distortion of reality destroys the property, leaving Ward the only survivor as he climbs out of the remains of the farmland, now a colorless ashy "blasted heath".

 In an epilogue, an older Ward stands on top of the finished dam as a reservoir covers the former property.
 He says that few people remember the incident, but having witnessed the Color's effects, he will never drink the water.
 He concludes that the Color was a messenger from realms beyond human understanding.
 As he leaves, an insect mutated by the Color flies by.